vincentdephily/mqttest/README.md

   - [x] MQTT 3.1.1
   - [ ] MQTT 5
   - [ ] IPv6
+  - [ ] TLS
   - [x] Warn about or reject extended client identifiers
   - [x] Warn about MQTT3 idioms obsoletted by MQTT5
   - [x] Documentation highlights MQTT implementation gotchas

+Some "missing" features may already be partially implemented.
+They will be marked as done when fully done.

 ## Non-features